How it works

 Some values can also give you other values.

-As an example, a parsable with these properties:
+As an example, a schema with these properties:

 Key | Type | Description |